Steak Tartare 101: The Raw Facts about Your Burning Questions

 -Can be diced, minced, or sliced thinly against the grain.

-4) Strip loin steak: Also known as top loin, is a lean and tender cut with a moderate amount of marbling.
+4) Strip loin steak: Also known as top loin, it’s a lean and tender cut with a moderate amount of marbling.

 Strip loin steak comes from the short loin section of the cow, located above the sirloin, behind the rib, which is not heavily worked, resulting in a more tender cut of meat.